-The above results demonstrate that the algorithm is capable of achieving Java performance improvement in both environments within a remarkably small number of attempts.
+89% of that can be obtained in Windows+PentiumPro.
 On average, it takes less than 5 seconds to find a legal point during the search process, and the vast majority of search time is actually spent on evaluation of these points.
-This justifies the search strategies this algorithm uses.
+This justifies the strategies used by this heuristic search algorithm.

-5 Related Work
+4 Related Work

-[3][6] specify an optimisation space in a manner similar to UTF.
-It considers a static control part (ScoP) as a maximum set of consecutive statements without while loops, and a program transformation on this SCoP may cause modification in its iteration domain, or its iteration schedule, or its memory access function.
+Bastoul et al. (2003) and Cohen et al. (2004) specify an optimisation space in a manner similar to UTF.
+It considers a static control part (SCoP) as a maximum set of consecutive statements without while loops, and a program transformation on this SCoP may cause modification in its iteration domain, or its iteration schedule, or its memory access function.
 A polyhedron is used to represent this modification, and a set of primitives are used to modify the polyhedron.
 This results in a larger optimisation space than UTF can represent.
-However, no approach is given to explore it in search for performance improvement.
+However, no approach is given to explore it for performance improvements.